SebastJava/FreshMint/README.md

 ## Sponsoring

-This skin is free software, released under MIT license.
+This skin is free software, released under GNU General Public License, version 2 (GPL-2.0).
 If you like it, please consider sponsoring or donating to help fund the project.

 * [PayPal](https://paypal.me/SebastJava)